What is myeloma?

 - frequent infections or an infection that is difficult to shake off

-- About 1300 people in Australia are diagnosed with myeloma each year.
+- Myeloma is not a common disease.
+About 1500 people in Australia are diagnosed with the disease each year.

-- The disease is becoming more common in the elderly, which is partly explained by Australia’s ageing population.
+- The disease is becoming more common in the elderly, which is partly explained by the ageing population.

-- Myeloma is found more often in men than women.
+- It is found more often in men than women.

 The aim of this information is to help you understand about myeloma.
 We cannot advise you about the best treatment for you.
 You need to discuss this with your doctors.
 However, we hope this information will answer some of your questions and help you think about the questions you would like to ask your doctors or other health carers.